 Because a PC-Q11 is likely to be placed on a tabletop and close to the user, I want the system to be quiet.
 For this I used a large heatsink, Thermalright AXP-200, and an even larger fan, Noctua NF-A15.

 If used on a mini-ITX motherboard, the AXP-200 would make the build a lot more complicated because the fins would most likely block access to some onboard headers or power connectors, as was the case when I initially installed this cooler on my ASRock Z87E-ITX.
-However, when used with an entry-level microATX motherboard, the AXP-200 was fairly easy to work with.
+However, when used with a microATX motherboard, the AXP-200 became easy to work with.
 There was no compatibility issues at all in this case.

 You might wonder, though, how this cooler fits in the PC-Q11 because the AXP-200 heatsink is 60mm thick and the fan is 25mm thick while the PC-Q11 only allows 80mm for CPU coolers.
 The answer is a SFX-L, as opposed to ATX, power supply unit.